 The health of our oceans is directly linked to all life on earth, yet 95% of our oceans are unknown.
 We believe that threats posed to nature and society, by e.g. climate change or plastic pollution, need to be tackled and understood using real-time, objective and automated tools.
-We want to provide this technology.
+This is what we provide with our technology.

 Planblue is a spin-off company from the Max Planck Institute for Marine Microbiology (MPI-MM) in Bremen (Germany).
 At this institute, the ‘HyperDiver technology’ was originally developed for scientific purposes.
 Shortly after its first publication, many requests for the usage of the technology came from all over the world.
 The idea was born to commercialize the technology and make it available to anyone.
 With the support from the EXIST Start-up program, the accelerator Climate-KIC and the MPI-MM, our team engineered a unique and user-friendly product, the planblue technology.

-Unlike studies of the earth’s atmosphere and land surfaces (satellites), changes to our seafloors remain largely undocumented.
-Oceans cover two-thirds of the earth’s surface, yet 95% of its seafloors are unknown.
-This is surprising to us, as monitoring changes to our seafloors is essential.
-Healthy seafloors are the fundament for healthy oceans and our oceans are important to all life on earth (e.g., coastal protection, source of food, regulation of climate).
+Unlike studies of the earth’s atmosphere and land surfaces (satellites), changes to our seafloor remains largely undocumented.
+Oceans cover two-thirds of the earth’s surface, yet 95% of its seafloor areas are unknown.
+This is surprising to us, as monitoring changes to our seafloor is essential.
+Healthy seafloor areas are the fundament for healthy oceans, and our oceans are important to all life on earth (e.g., source of food, regulation of climate, carbon sequestration, coastal protection).